reubenharry/physics/docs/physics/gaugetheory.md

 where the first equality follows from the integrality of the second Chern class over a cycle.
 This then fixes $k$ to be integer.

+Note that the Chern-Simons Lagrangian is manifestly (read: as can be seen from the absence of a metric in the Lagrangian) metric independent.
+It is in fact a topological field theory, and can be expressed as a functor from a category of cobordisms (these are manifolds with boundaries on either end and are the morphisms) to a category of vector spaces.

 ## General relativity

 A Riemannian manifold (a manifold with a metric) comes equipped with a natural connection, so the natural formulation of general relativity is to have an action that depends on the metric.
 This yields equations for the metric.

+## Elitzur's theorem

+Elitzur's theorem states that in gauge theories (typically this is shown in the context of **lattice** gauge theories), the only operators that can have non-zero expectation values are invariant under local gauge transformations.

+An important implication is that gauge symmetry cannot be spontaneously broken."
+todo: incorp

+## Lattice gauge theories